JamePeng/searxng_search/README.md

 ## Usage Examples

-Here's how you can use the `searxng-search` library in your Python code:
+Here's how you can use the `searxng_search` library in your Python code:

 ```python
 import logging